mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

     *  `exhibitor_explicit_keys`
        Indicates whether you are using AWS API keys to grant Exhibitor access to S3.
         *  `exhibitor_explicit_keys: 'true'`
-           If you're  using AWS API keys to manually grant Exhibitor access.
+           If you are  using AWS API keys to manually grant Exhibitor access.
         *  `exhibitor_explicit_keys: 'false'`
-           If you're using AWS Identity and Access Management (IAM) to grant Exhibitor access to s3.
+           If you are using AWS Identity and Access Management (IAM) to grant Exhibitor access to S3.
     *  `s3_bucket`
        The name of your S3 bucket.
     *  `s3_prefix`
        The S3 prefix to be used within your S3 bucket to be used by Exhibitor.

-       **Note:** AWS EC2 Classic is not supported.
+       <p class="message--note"><strong>NOTE: </strong>AWS EC2 Classic is not supported.</p>

 *   `exhibitor_storage_backend: azure`
     An Azure Storage Account for shared storage.
 The data will be stored under the container named `dcos-exhibitor`.
 If you specify `azure`, you must also specify these parameters:
     *  `exhibitor_azure_account_name`